Bear Lake, Idaho & Utah, USA

 Bear Lake has been known to have the following fish species:

 - Lake Trout

-Bear Lake ID Statistics & Helpful Links
+Bear Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed

 Normal Elevation (Full Pond): 5,924 feet